pnp/List-Formatting/view-samples/picture-link-tiles-doc-lib/README.md

 * Includes a footer with a delete button, source, published date, and an edit button.
 * Changes the footer’s background color based on the category: Sample purple, News red, Blog orange, else dark blue.
 > [!NOTE]
-> All columns must be included in the gallery view.
+> All columns must be included in the gallery view and an additional internal column name `Type` for checking folder.

 ![Screenshot of the sample](./assets/screenshot.png)